the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-the-react-component.md

 export default App;
 ~~~~~~~

 The function of a function component will either run when a component is rendered for the first time or re-rendered when it updates.
 The act of rendering means that the component displays itself in the browser.
-Since we don't need anything from within the App component used to define this variable from the last code snippet -- for example parameters coming from the component's function signature -- we can define the variable outside of the App component as well.
+Since we don't need anything from within the App component that will be used to define this variable from the last code snippet -- for example parameters coming from the component's function signature -- we can define the variable outside of the App component as well.
 Thus it will be defined only once and not every time the function is called:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~